bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 2. **The file name can change between nodes in multi-server environments.**

-    The default query string in Rails 2.x is based on the modification time of the files.
+    The default query string in Quails 2.x is based on the modification time of the files.
 When assets are deployed to a cluster, there is no guarantee that the timestamps will be the same, resulting in different values being used depending on which server handles the request.